cashsoftworks/speechy/README.md

 # Installation Guide for Speechy

+This guide will help you set up and run a Flask application that utilizes Google's Gemini AI model for generating conversational responses.

 > [!NOTE]
 > This is not for production.
 It can only be accessed through the local network.

 > [!WARNING]
 > The memory in this AI is global, so it will be the same for all devices and reset when the flask app is turned off/restarted.

-This guide will help you set up and run a Flask application that utilizes Google's Gemini AI model for generating conversational responses.
+> [!CAUTION]
+> Make sure to run this in a controlled lab environment. ;)

 > [!IMPORTANT]
 > Before you begin, ensure you have the following installed on your system: